-I am pleased to present the Annual Report for New Mauritius Hotels Limited ("NMH" or "the Group") for the year ended 30 September Hotel Management Agreement will be finalised during the next 2016.
-2015/16 has been a year of consolidation for the Group. few weeks.
-This agreement should lead to a marked improvement Several initiatives have been implemented which will better equip in operational performance. the Group to face the challenges of an ever-evolving global industry.
-One of the key areas of focus has been the repositioning of the In respect of Domaine Palm Marrakech, villa sales have decreased Beachcomber brand, the re-shaping of the corporate identity and significantly from the previous year.
-This has resulted in a loss making it more transversal across all hotels, business units and for the year which has negatively impacted the Group results. markets.
-This was an important first step in building a stronger An improvement in sales has been experienced over the last identity for the future.
-The Artisans of the Group were at the few months and management is budgeting to sell, about 12 villas forefront of the project "Beachcomber: Au Cœur des Valeurs" during the 16/17 financial year.
-The finalisation of the hotel which has allowed the sharing of common goals and objectives. management contract referred to above and the marketing of I am confident that they will continue to deliver the promise of branded residences to a wider customer base should give the Beachcomber brand "The Art of Beautiful" in a sustainable an added impetus to sales. and responsible manner.
+I am pleased to present the Annual Report for New Mauritius Hotels Limited ("NMH" or "the Group") for the year ended 30 September 2016.
+2015/16 has been a year of consolidation for the Group.
+Several initiatives have been implemented which will better equip the Group to face the challenges of an ever-evolving global industry.
+Beachcomber brand, the re-shaping of the corporate identity and making it more transversal across all hotels, business units and markets.
+This was an important first step in building a stronger identity for the future.
+The Artisans of the Group were at the forefront of the project "Beachcomber: Au Cœur des Valeurs" which has allowed the sharing of common goals and objectives.
+I am confident that they will continue to deliver the promise of the Beachcomber brand "The Art of Beautiful" in a sustainable and responsible manner.

-The results for the year 2015/16 were also impacted by some Improving guests' experience in our resorts continues to be one of our non-recurring events.
-In March 2016, the Group was subject to an key objectives.
-With that in mind, the Group has renovated 60 Ocean electronic fraud which resulted in a loss of Rs 115m.
-Full provision Beachfront Rooms and Suites at Paradis Beachcomber Golf Resort has been made for the loss but Management is confident that this & Spa, introduced a Japanese restaurant "Umami" at Dinarobin amount will at least partly reverse in the current year, further Beachcomber Golf Resort & Spa and revamped the Mediterranean to the insurance claim submitted.
-Measures have been taken restaurant "Ponte Vecchio" at Shandrani Beachcomber Resort & Spa. to re-inforce the internal controls in place to ensure that systems are not vulnerable to such risks.
-Significant re-organisation costs Continued investments in infrastructure and technology will be made to make the guests' stays more comfortable and enjoyable.
-For the were also incurred in respect of Beachcomber Tours France which current year, Canonnier Beachcomber Golf Resort & Spa will undergo had a negative impact on results.
-The new management currently major renovations and the hotel will be closed as from early May in place is delivering as per expectations.
-Similarly, all matters to the beginning of September 2017.
-Victoria Beachcomber Resort relating to White Palm have now been addressed and with & Spa will be extended by 40 rooms by the end of 2017, bringing the improved synergies with Mautourco Ltd, the company is already hotel's total room inventory to 294. showing a positive return.
+Improving guests' experience in our resorts continues to be one of our key objectives.
+With that in mind, the Group has renovated 60 Ocean Beachfront Rooms and Suites at Paradis Beachcomber Golf Resort & Spa, introduced a Japanese restaurant "Umami" at Dinarobin amount will at least partly reverse in the current year, further Beachcomber Golf Resort & Spa and revamped the Mediterranean restaurant "Ponte Vecchio" at Shandrani Beachcomber Resort & Spa.
+Continued investments in infrastructure and technology will be made to make the guests' stays more comfortable and enjoyable.
+For the current year, Canonnier Beachcomber Golf Resort & Spa will undergo major renovations and the hotel will be closed as from early May to the beginning of September 2017.
+Victoria Beachcomber Resort & Spa will be extended by 40 rooms by the end of 2017, bringing the improved synergies with Mautourco Ltd, the company is already hotel's total room inventory to 294.